seagle0128/.emacs.d/README.md

 ## FAQ

-1. How to display icons correctly in `Centaur Emacs`?
+1. How to display icons correctly in Centaur Emacs?

     Generally you just use `M-x centaur-install-fonts` to install all necessary fonts.
 The manual steps are below.